gatecrasher777/ytcog/README.md

 const session = new ytcog.Session([cookie, userAgent]);
 await session.fetch();
 ```
-To obtain your youtube cookie and user agent: Log into YouTube on your browser.
-Goto settings > developer tools.
+With a cookie, everything just works.
+Without it, some things will fail.
+In order to obtain your youtube cookie and user agent: Log onto YouTube in your browser.
+Goto settings > ... > developer tools.
 Refresh the page.
-Goto network>headers for "www.youtube.com" In request headers you will find "cookie" and "user-agent".
-Use these values in your ytcog sessions.
+Goto network>headers.
+Find the "www.youtube.com" entry.
+In the request headers you will find "cookie" and "user-agent".
+Pass these string values in your ytcog sessions.

 A session object is required to create searches, channels and videos.